Xunnamius/black-flag/README.md

 The delegation of responsibility between helper and effector instances facilitates the double-parsing necessary for [dynamic options][6] support.
-In implementing dynamic options, Black Flag accurately parses the given arguments with the helper instance on the first pass and feeds the result to the [`builder`][7] function of the effector on the second pass (via [`builder`'s new third parameter][6]).
+In implementing dynamic options, Black Flag accurately parses the given arguments with the helper program on the first pass and feeds the result to the [`builder`][7] function of the effector on the second pass (via [`builder`'s new third parameter][6]).

-In the same vein, hoisting routing responsibilities to the router instance allows Black Flag to make certain guarantees:
+In the same vein, hoisting routing responsibilities to the router program allows Black Flag to make certain guarantees:

 - An end user trying to invoke a non-existent sub-command will cause an exception to be thrown.
 This is true even if the effector and helper instances